01 of 13

 Shwedagon Pagoda's spectacular golden dome rises 322 feet high.
 It is sheathed in gold plates and crowned by a 76-carat diamond.
 If that's not festive dress, what is?

 But Shwedagon Pagoda is more than a showplace.
 Day or night, this magnificent structure is vibrant with the chants and prayers of Buddhist monks and worshipers.

-• Among these saintly objects are eight hairs of Siddartha Gautama, Lord Buddha, who is the founder of Buddhism
+Shwedagon Pagoda also serves as a reliquary that preserves relics of four Buddhas.
+Among these saintly objects are eight hairs of Siddartha Gautama, Lord Buddha, the founder of Buddhism.

 Borobodur in Java, Indonesia